 I am comfortable in the courtroom and effectively argue cases to both judges and juries.
 I manage criminal cases ranging from minor misdemeanors to major felonies.
 I frequently handle cases with overlapping family and criminal law issues such as Restraining Orders (FAPA) and Stalking Protective Orders (Civil and Criminal).
 I have experience litigating cases in courts throughout the greater metro area.
-In January 2014, I was approved by Oregon Supreme Court to serve as a pro tempore judge in the circuit court for the state of Oregon for a three-year term.
+In January 2014, I was approved by Oregon Supreme Court to serve as a pro tempore judge in the circuit court for the state of Oregon.
 I currently hear contested restraining order matters for the Washington County Circuit Court.

 - Oregon Department of Justice - Family Law Section, Law Clerk (2002 - 2003);

 - U.S. Department of Justice - Portland Immigration Court, Judicial Intern (2003);

 - Oregon Judicial Department - Lane County Circuit Court, Judicial Clerk (2004 - 2005);